 In November 2020, the Barr Foundation Mobility team hosted a two-part webinar series exploring how people in cold-weather cities stay active and engaged throughout the winter.
 Part I focused on inspiration: how have cities reimagined and transformed winter?
 How have cultures changed to be more open minded?

-Part II followed up with the nuts-and-bolts - the implementation: how do actually try out some of these ideas?
+Part II followed up with the nuts-and-bolts - the implementation: how to actually try out some of these ideas.
 Local practitioners shared their in-progress plans for how they are (safely) innovating in their communities this season.

 So how do we embrace winter, while also being mindful of not attracting big crowds this year?
 A few key insights from the webinars:

 Shift the conversation.
 Let’s talk about stylish winter gear, crisp air and blue skies, powdery snow, and how it’s nice to not get sweaty when riding your bike.
 Leave the bleak attitude behind.
 Pretend you are a kid again.
 Winter can be a delight!